AtWeacle/Speed/README.md

 Models used are `claude-3-5-sonnet-20240620`(default), `gpt-4o-2024-08-06` and `gpt-4o-mini`.
 The temperature is 0.
 Max token is 4096.
-Prompt caching with Claude 3.5 is not added yet.

 ## Author
 • Carl Brenner [@carlbrn](https://github.com/carlbrn)